RV Travelers Find New Places to Explore and Enjoy. One of Our Finds in Texas.

 When you are on the Road in your Motorhome or Camper you are often looking for local places to explore, such as; restaurants, nature sites, photographic opportunities, local history or sometimes, just a great place to relax and eat.

-Often, we will hear about places of interest from our fellow campers, but what we really like to do is just turn on the Garmin,to maintain my bearings, and drive around, almost randomly, with our camera in hand, and hopefully DISCOVER interesting places and sites.
+Often, we will hear about places of interest from our fellow campers, but what we really like to do is just turn on the Maps program on our SmartPhone and tell it to shouw POI's such as restaurants or public attractions.
+Then, we just rive around and see what pops up on the screen that we might like..

 But my wife and I almost always find something that turns into a savory memory for us.